Wedding Registry FAQs

 At how many stores should I register?

 Most wedding planners recommend between 2-3.
-This should ensure that you have a wide range of items, as well as a wide range of price brackets.
-It'll make your guests' shopping that much more comfortable if they have some degree of choice and flexibility in how and where they spend their money.
+This should ensure that you have items, as well as price brackets.
+It’ll make your guests’ shopping that much more comfortable if they have some degree of choice and flexibility in how and where they spend their money.
 By doing so you can include gifts for your favourite charity, towards a fund for your honeymoon or home, physical items that are domestic, practical or fun, as well as gift cards and even your wedding entertainment.
 You can organise this mixture of companies and gifts through your wedding website, if you have opted to have one, or by installing a wedding registry app for your tablet or smartphone.

 Are there any unconventional wedding registries available?

 Since registries were first created they have become increasingly inventive.
 We’re all used to the electric scanners in shops by now, but now honeymoon, charity and even gift card registries are all available too.
 A gift card registry is fantastic as it is stress and hassle free, and requires very little space or extra carrying on the day of the wedding.
 It also means you can buy whatever you need and want.
 Meanwhile, a honeymoon registry allows guests to donate money towards their holiday; it’s often organised so a guest can pay for the equivalent of an evening meal or a sightseeing trip.
 This is great for those who have been living together and don’t require the basics of moving into a new home.

 For the bride with everything, charity registries are a wonderful way to go.
 Guests can donate towards a charity of the couple’s choice and the sum total will often be revealed at the celebrations.
 If you’re still looking for a unique registry, look online for inspiration and reputable registry companies.
 One website even allows you to include eBay and etsy items on your registry, guaranteeing you receive exactly what you want and need.

 Who should be in charge of the gifts on the day of the wedding?